hyperbolic-time-chamber/intro-to-rest-and-http/README.md

       * There must be a clear separation of concerns between the client and the server.
       * The client is concerned with UI and translating user input into requests to be sent to the server, often for data/media.
       * The server is concerned with responding to these requests.
-      * servers open themselves up for connection and clients connect to servers.
+      * Servers open themselves up for connection and clients connect to servers.
 Multiple clients can connect to one server.
     * Resulting Improvement:
-      * clients and servers can now be scaled and maintained independently of one another.
+      * Clients and servers can now be scaled and maintained independently of one another.

 2. Stateless

     * Constraint Imposed:
-      * servers don't carry state i.e. servers do not store information related to previous requests.
+      * Servers don't carry state i.e. servers do not store information related to previous requests.
       * Since servers don't carry state, any incoming request MUST include all of the information that a server needs to process the request.
     * Resulting Improvement:
-      * servers are more scalable and maintainable as they don't need to allocate memory for state.
+      * Servers are more scalable and maintainable as they don't need to allocate memory for state.
       * There are no external variables that might affect the outcome of a request since all requests are self-contained i.e. they contain all the information a server needs to process the request.

 3. Cache